meltano/meltano/docs/src/docs/README.md

 #### August 2021

-Our focus for August will be to continue expanding integrations as well as having full out-of-the-box support for an OLAP Database.
+Our focus for August will be to continue expanding integrations: adding orchestration options, notebooks integration, and out-of-the-box support for an OLAP Database.

 * [Jupyter Notebooks](https://gitlab.com/meltano/meltano/-/issues/2595)
 * [Dagster](https://gitlab.com/meltano/meltano/-/issues/2393)